 “The mechanism linking bipolarity and addiction is probably multi-dimensional, with emotional instability being one aspect.
 This emotional instability is then self-treated by some with alcohol and/or drugs.”

 What if Substance Abuse is Really the Problem?

-Dr. Jim Craig, another psychiatrist at Castle Craig, points out that there are cases where the substance addiction comes before bipolar disorder:
+Dr. Jim Craig, a psychiatrist at Castle Craig, points out that there are cases where the substance addiction comes before bipolar disorder: